rjseymour66/rjseymour66.github.io/content/en/docs/writing/terms.md

 : Describes the object of the verb, not the subject of the verb.
 Can be an adjective or a noun:
   - I thought the concert was _exciting_.
   - Stan makes _guitars_.

+predicate
+: Tells what the subject does or is.
+It includes the main verb and any objects, complements, or modifiers related to the action or state.

 preposition
 : Shows or describes spatial relationships.
 They shows the relationship between a noun or pronoun (the object of the preposition) and other words in a sentence.
 Prepositions often indicate relationships involving time, place, direction, cause, manner, and possession.